Praying Without Ceasing

 The apostle Paul wrote, “pray without ceasing” (1 Thessalonians 5:17).
 Prayer links us with the Creator, and teaches us to see life with heavenly prospective.
 And as we abide in God, He grants us our petitions.
 He promised, “If you abide in Me, and My words abide in you, you will ask what you desire, and it shall be done for you” (John 15:7).

 Jesus gave us the parable of the widow that persisted in her requests to teach us to always pray and not faint (Luke 18:1-8).
 Jesus Himself prayed for long periods of time often through the night.
 “And it came to pass in those days, that he went out into a mountain to pray, and continued all night in prayer to God” (Luke 6:12).
 If the Lord Himself spent much time in prayer, humans, likewise, need to continue in prayer to be able to overcome the temptations of the world (Matthew 26:41).

 The disciples also followed Jesus example.
-Paul labored “night and day” (1 Thess.
-2:9); he also prayed “night and day” (1 Thess.
-3:10).
+Paul labored “night and day” (1 Thessalonians 2:9); he also prayed “night and day” (1 Thessalonians 3:10).
 Active connection with his heavenly Father was always maintained.
 So, it should be with us.

 In His service,